 What is included in the connection price?

-Labour, travel within Warsaw, basic fixings.
+Labour, travel within Warsaw, and basic fixings.
 A gas hose, if replacement is needed, is charged separately.
 Removal of the old stove — by arrangement.

 When should I call the gas service (PSG) instead of a handyman?